top of page

 Although it is quite rare, sometimes low back pain can be accompanied by other symptoms which can indicate something much more serious.
 Emergency symptoms that cause back pain aren’t always associated with your back.

 They could be signs of something else that is not related.
 If you suspect that something else is going on, rather than just regular low back pain, do not hesitate in getting to the emergency room.
-You should also head straight to the emergency room if you experience any of the following symptoms/ red flags:

 1. Nausea